dfelinto/blender-manual/manual/editors/index.rst

 ###########

 Blender provides a number of different editors for displaying and modifying different aspects of data.
+An Editor is contained inside an :doc:`Area </interface/window_system/areas>` which determines the size and placement of the editor with in the Blender window.
+Every area in Blender may contain any type of editor.

-The *Editor Type* selector, the first button at the left side of a header, allows you to change the editor in that :doc:`area </interface/window_system/areas>`.
-Every area in Blender may contain any type of editor and it is also possible to open the same type multiple times.
+The *Editor Type* selector, the first button at the left side of a header, allows you to change the Editor in that area, it is also possible to open the same Editor type in different areas at the same time.

 See :doc:`User Interface </interface/index>` for documentation on the general interface.